OldsunFlush/mouse-shapes/README.md

 # MouseShapes

 <pre align="center">
 I often visit eloshapes.com, which is a gem of a website to compare various mouse shapes and find one that truly fits your grip.
-When I saw that it was made with Nuxt (as a Nuxt enjoyer myself that switched to React for work), I thought about (re)learning a bit more about it by creating a simplified version to understand how it was made.
+When I saw that it was made with Nuxt (as a Nuxt enjoyer myself that had to switch to React for work), I thought about (re)learning a bit by creating a simplified version to understand how it was made.
 </pre>

 ## Made with